Global Entrepreneurship Week 2015 took place in over 150 countries around the world, including Israel, on the 15th-22nd of November 2015.

 Orna Jacobson, the entrepreneurship coordinator at the Alumot school, wrote the following about the lecture: The children enjoyed the lecture very much, asked questions and were interested.
 I highly recommend it!

-Assaf, another volunteer from the spaceship project, visited the Be'eri school in Netanya, where the students were also very interested and asked questions.
+Assaf, another volunteer from the spaceship project, reached the Be'eri school in Netanya, where the students were also very interested and asked questions.

 Assaf at the Be'eri school:

-Roy Benjamin from the lecturer team at SpaceIL visited the HaManhil school in Ramat Gan twice during Global Entrepreneurship Week for several lectures, thus all students from grades 3-8 heard the lecture on the Israeli spaceship.
+Roy Benjamin one of the lecturers' team at SpaceIL reached the HaManhil school in Ramat Gan twice during Global Entrepreneurship Week for several lectures, thus all students from grades 3rd to 8th heard the lecture on the Israeli spaceship.

-Sivan Yitzhak is lecturing about the spaceship project in entrepreneurship schools for the second year as part of Global Entrepreneurship Week.
+Sivan Yitzhak is lecturing about the spaceship project in entrepreneurial schools for the second year during GEW.

 Sivan at Mordei HaGeta'ot school in Ramat Gan with 4th graders: